Rebecca Marino: 2010: Breakthrough

-2011: First WTA final and career-high ranking of No. 38
+2011: WTA Tour final and career-high ranking of No. 38

 At the Australian Open in January, Marino defeated Junri Namigata in the first round.
 She lost in the second round against sixth seed Francesca Schiavone with a score of 7–9 in the final set.
 In February, Marino reached her first WTA final at the event in Memphis, where she faced Magdaléna Rybáriková.
 She was forced to retire from the match after losing the first set because of an abdominal strain.
 Marino qualified for the Indian Wells Open in March, but lost in the first round to Ekaterina Makarova.
 Following her first round exit, Marino took part in the inaugural $100k Bahamas Women's Open.
 As the fourth seed, she defeated qualifier Sophie Ferguson in the first round, Pauline Parmentier, and another qualifier, Heather Watson to reach the semifinals, where she lost against fifth seeded Angelique Kerber.
 At the French Open in May, she won her first round match over Kateryna Bondarenko and her second round match against María José Martínez Sánchez.
 She lost against 13th seed Svetlana Kuznetsova in the third round, her best Grand Slam performance so far.
-The next month, she reached the second round for her fourth straight Grand Slam at Wimbledon where she lost to Roberta Vinci.
-At the US Open in August, Marino lost for the first time of her career in the first round of a Grand Slam to Gisela Dulko.
-In September, she reached the quarterfinals of the Challenge Bell for the second straight year after beating fellow Canadians Stéphanie Dubois and Aleksandra Wozniak in the first and second round, respectively, but lost to Michaëlla Krajicek.
-At the last tournament of her season, the Luxembourg Open in October, she surprised the second seed and No. 15 player in the world Anastasia Pavlyuchenkova in the first round which was the second win of her career over a top-20 player.
-She lost her second round match against qualifier Bibiane Schoofs.
+The following month, she reached the second round for her fourth straight major at Wimbledon where she lost to Roberta Vinci.
+At the US Open in August, Marino lost for the first time in the first round of a major to Gisela Dulko.
+In September, she reached the quarterfinals of the Challenge Bell for the second straight year, after beating fellow Canadians Stéphanie Dubois and Aleksandra Wozniak in the first and second round, respectively, but lost to Michaëlla Krajicek.
+At the last tournament of her season, the Luxembourg Open in October, she surprised the second seed and No. 15 player in the world Anastasia Pavlyuchenkova in the first round which was the second win in her career over a top-20 player.
+She lost her second-round match against qualifier Bibiane Schoofs.